Delayed sleep phase disorder: Signs and symptoms

 DSPD is responsible for 7–13% of patient complaints of chronic insomnia.
 However, since many doctors are unfamiliar with the condition, it often goes untreated or is treated inappropriately; DSPD is often misdiagnosed as primary insomnia or as a psychiatric condition.

 People with DSPD generally fall asleep some hours after midnight and have difficulty waking up in the morning.

 Affected people often report that while they do not get to sleep until the early morning, they do fall asleep around the same time every day.
 Unless they have another sleep disorder such as sleep apnea in addition to DSPD, patients can sleep well and have a normal need for sleep.
 However, they find it very difficult to wake up in time for a typical school or work day.
 If they are allowed to follow their own schedules, e.g. sleeping from 4:00 am to 1:00 pm, their sleep is improved and they may not experience excessive daytime sleepiness.
 Attempting to force oneself onto daytime society's schedule with DSPD has been compared to constantly living with jet lag; DSPD has been called "social jet lag".

 Comorbidity

 Depression

 In the DSPD cases reported in the literature, about half of the patients have had clinical depression or other psychological problems, about the same proportion as among patients with chronic insomnia.
-According to the ICSD:
+According to the International Classification of Sleep Disorders (ICSD):

 Although some degree of psychopathology is present in about half of adult patients with DSPD, there appears to be no particular psychiatric diagnostic category into which these patients fall.
 Psychopathology is not particularly more common in DSPD patients compared to patients with other forms of "insomnia". ...
 Whether DSPD results directly in clinical depression, or vice versa, is unknown, but many patients express considerable despair and hopelessness over sleeping normally again.

 A direct neurochemical relationship between sleep mechanisms and depression is another possibility.